Higgs Yukawa coupling constraints on a benchmark one-loop radiative mass model for the bottom, charm and tau: Introduction

 The purpose of this paper is to progress the study of one-loop radiative models for the bottom, tau and charm masses in light of Higgs Yukawa coupling constant and other constraints.
 These species are selected because they are all at the few-GeV level as would be expected from a $1/16\pi^2$ one-loop suppression factor.
 The benchmark model we present also produces a neutrino Dirac mass at the same loop level.
 The physical neutrino mass then must arise from further suppression, for example through a seesaw effect, though we do not consider any specific implementation.
 While we discuss a specific model in this paper, we also intend to present a systematic catalogue of related models in a companion paper.
 We anticipate that our work will form the basis of extensions to higher loop radiative models for the generation of the smaller fermion masses.

 We build on the work of Refs.~\cite{Fraser_2014,Fraser:2016pmo,Baker_2021} which explored the modified Yukawa couplings when the $b$ quark and $\tau$ masses are generated at one-loop, seeded by soft-breaking parameters for symmetries that forbid their tree-level masses.
 As stated above, we extend these frameworks to also produce one-loop charm and neutrino Dirac masses.
 We do so in light of recent updates to measurements, and from the perspective of signals at colliders.
 We examine the current constraints and future sensitivities on this model for selected slices of parameter space, and briefly outline opportunities for future research.
-Our benchmark model also contains a viable dark matter candidate, a fairly common feature in this class of theories, which adds to their importance.
+We also extend Refs.~\cite{Fraser_2014,Fraser:2016pmo,Baker_2021} by demonstrating that our benchmark model contains a viable dark matter candidate, a fairly common feature in this class of theories, which adds to their importance.

 In Sec.~\ref{sec:model} we define the model, we compute current phenomenological constraints and future sensitivities in Sec.~\ref{sec:pheno}, with the viability of the dark matter candidate established in Sec.~\ref{sec:dm}.
 We end with discussions of future work and concluding remarks in Secs.~\ref{sec:futurework} and~\ref{sec:conclusion}.